-As technology has developed, costs have reduced meaning augmented reality can be a cost-effective marketing tool.
+As technology has developed, costs have been reduced meaning augmented reality can be a cost-effective marketing tool.
 With support, technical challenges can be overcome, allowing brands to achieve a memorable and engaging augmented reality advertising campaign.

 1. EE 5G Web AR Experience Featuring Rita Ora

-In 2020 EE was the most notable brand to launch an immersive AR-based campaign to highlight their 5G service and demonstrate the capabilities of Apple’s iPhone 12 Pro.
-The web-based AR experience gave users a performance from Rita Ora (as an avatar) and her latest single in their own home.
+In 2020 EE was the most notable brand to launch an immersive AR-based advertising campaign to highlight their 5G service and demonstrate the capabilities of Apple’s iPhone 12 Pro.
+The web-based AR experience gave users a performance from Rita Ora (as an avatar) and her latest single in their own homes.
 After the performance had ended users were shown a button saying “Discover the Power of 5G” which took them to the EE website.